Opening Safe for All

 Opening safe for all means thoughtfully and deliberately preparing for a year of honest talk, deeper reflection, and sustained action.
 This work may be unfamiliar and uncomfortable for many.
 We will not all hold similar convictions or draw the same conclusions.
 Perhaps the riskiest work of all is the journey inward; exploring and naming one’s own deeply seated motivations, assumptions, and fears.
 Finlandia is committed to accompanying you in your daring self-examination as well as in your unique self-expression.
 In all of this, our community’s speech and action will be life-giving, not life-diminishing.

-Over the coming weeks I will work and learn with you, our campus pastor, our equity and diversity committee, and other faculty and staff.
+We will work and learn with you, our campus pastor, our equity and diversity committee, and other faculty and staff.
 We will imagine meaningful ways to foster conversations, encourage reflection, and engage in constructive action that leads toward enduring positive change in how we think, act, and feel in such matters.
 We will be doing this together because Finlandia believes opening safe for all matters as much as a safe open.

 Safety and Wellness Policy Enforcement